Tobbe/reflux-recipes-tutorial/refluxjs-recipes-tutorial.md

 That's it.
 We're now using a Reflux store to handle our data, and we display it in our view components.
 But to get the full Reflux flow going we need to add one last piece to the puzzle.
 Actions.
-That'll be Part 3b.
+That'll be Step 3b.

 Step 3b
 -------